Kriti-999/Kriti-999/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on Mern Stack.
+- 🔭 I’m currently working on Mern Stack and Android Development.

-- 🌱 I’m currently learning **Data Structures and Algorithms.**
+- 🌱 I’m currently learning **Data Structures and Algorithms and Android Development.**

 - 👯 I’m looking to collaborate on **OpenSource Projects** and **Internship Opportunities**